In a Chapter 13 bankruptcy, your debt will be broken down into:

 - Non-priority unsecured debts

-For secured debts, which are guaranteed by collateral, if the collateral secures your obligation, you will have to pay or surrender it.
+For secured debts guaranteed by collateral, you will have to pay or surrender them if the collateral secures your obligation.
 This is usually property like a car or house.

 Priority unsecured debts don’t go away in bankruptcy.
 In your Chapter 13 plan, you will be required to pay priority claims in full.
 “Non-priority unsecured” is the category where the majority of your debts will be discharged in a Chapter 13 bankruptcy.